-Perhaps the more obvious reason is that the acoustic power of the speaker is dependent on the power output of the amplifier.
+Perhaps the more obvious reason is that the speaker's acoustic power depends on the amplifier's power output.

 For example, if an amplifier is outputting 100 W of power to a 1000W speaker and another amp is outputting 500 W of power to an 800W speaker, then, all else being equal, the 800W speaker will be louder.

-This may seem obvious but is worth mentioning.
+This may seem obvious, but it is worth mentioning.

 Another key factor in determining the acoustic power output of a speaker is the sensitivity rating and, by association, the efficiency rating.